microsoft/BotBuilder-Samples/MigrationV3V4/CSharp/Skills/README.md

 Steps to convert a bot to a Skill using SDK v3.30.0:
 1)	In the v3 bot's message controller, change the attribute applied to the controller from `BotAuthentication` to `SkillBotAuthentication`.
-1)	Add `AllowedCallers` app setting to web.config (comma delimited list of skill host MicrosoftAppIds, or ‘*’ to allow all hosts).
+1)	In the bot's web.config file, add an `AllowedCallers` app setting.
+The allowed callers array can restrict which skill consumers can access the skill.
+Set this to "*" to accept calls from any skill consumer, or set it to a comma-delimited list of the app IDs of the allowed consumers.
 1)	Add code to send the skill host `EndOfConversation` when the skill is finished.